aquamonitor/Aquamonitor/README.md

 When you start a reef, the main thing is that it is a closed environment.
 You control the water going in and out yourself so it’s unlikely you put too much.
 On the other hand, when you automate things, you have to be damn sure your code and design is very resilient to as many situations as possible.

-To put it short, I flooded my living room once because of code indentation… So this code has been made, remade, read, re-read and I made some manual unit testing and Q&A to be as sure as I can that you won’t flood your living room as I did.
+To put it short, I flooded my living room once because of code indentation, another time because of arace condition… So this code has been made, remade, read, re-read and I made some manual unit testing and Q&A to be as sure as I can that you won’t flood your living room as I did.
+Also, I've some "guardian angels", namely another codelet running on another machine (not the pi), checking that the PI is up, and if it is not the case, closing the RO/DI vavle to be sure nothing bad happens.

 #Required knowledges

-•	Basic electricity (like don’t put your fingers in the power plug).
+•	Basic electricity (the "don’t put your fingers in the plug" kind, not much more).
 Be aware that manipulating the main current could be dangerous if improperly made, so if you don’t know, don’t do.
 Create a safe place to work, far from kids and be sure to insulate/coat your connectors.
 •	Basic soldering.
 I was not good at it myself and survived it, really nothing challenging
 •	Basic Linux knowledges (I’ll try to make it as detailed as possible)
 •	Basic Python skills.
 I actually started python myself with this project, so no worries, it’s no rocket science and I’m actually barely a beginner, so anyone with basic programming skill could allow you to modify / customize the code according to your particular needs.
-•	Roughly 10h of work I would say.
+•	Roughly 4h of work I would say.
 Once you have the part, assembly, Linux setup and all can be really fast.

 #Parts needed